 You may have up to 30 books on loan at any given time, but during the first hour of vacation borrowing, please restrict yourself to 10 books in order to keep the queues reasonably manageable.

 Books may be renewed using iDiscover.
-Books which have been recalled may not be renewed, and all items need to be brought back to the Library Office after an interval equal to four consecutive normal loan periods.
-This is a system restriction on the total length of time following the borrowing of the item, not the total number of actual renewals, and the restriction cannot be over-ridden by Library staff.
+Books which have been recalled may not be renewed, and all items should be brought back to the Library Office after 3 renewals.

 If Library staff are in the Office, please hand books directly to them.
 They can then return them on the system immediately, and put them out for shelving.
 Items awaiting shelving can be borrowed exactly as normal.